 The main purpose of HPLC is used to examine the mixture for its identification, impurities, and purification.

-For HPLC, The pressure of 1000-6000 psi for these double reciprocating pumps are used, which produced pulse-free steam of mobile phase.
+For HPLC, The pressure of 1000-6000 psi for these double reciprocating pumps is used, which produced a pulse-free stream of mobile phase.

 The sample is introduced to a column by either autosampler, which uses an injection needle.
 Take a sample from the sample vial placed in the sample rack, which is a part of the High-Performance Liquid Chromatography unit, or the sample can be introduced manually via injection in the column.

 - Reciprocating pump to build the pressure (1000 psi-6000 psi)